 The talented Vikings seemed primed to turn their season around with an early advantage against the Seahawks but Russell Wilson led an inspired comeback capped by a last-second TD throw to escape with the win.
 An entertaining game was expected and the two squads delivered in spades.

 The NFC West has evolved into one of the toughest divisions in the NFL and took center stage with this primetime tilt from the West Coast.
-The meeting of the last two NFC teams to reach the Super Bowl surprised as Jimmy Garopp0lo got the Niners offs to a 21-6 halftime lead and the 49ers bounced back to .500 with a win over Jared Goff and the Rams.
+The meeting of the last two NFC teams to reach the Super Bowl surprised as Jimmy Garopp0lo got the Niners off to a 21-6 halftime lead and the 49ers bounced back to .500 with a solid win over Jared Goff and the Rams.